 COACH / VOLUNTEER REQUIREMENTS

-1. All adult coaches, assistant coaches and managers must submit to a Criminal Records Check and Manitoba Child Abuse Registry check every three years at a date set by Basketball Manitoba or one of its member associations.
+1. All adult coaches, assistant coaches and managers must submit to a Criminal Records Check and Manitoba Child Abuse Registry check every five years at a date set by Basketball Manitoba or one of its member associations.
 Details will be provided to all teams which register with Basketball Manitoba each fall season.

-4. A minimum of one member of each coaching staff is to be of the same gender as the team they are coaching (i.e. girls teams must have a minimum of one adult female coach on the bench at all times and boys teams must have a minimum of one adult male coach on the bench at all times).
+3. A minimum of one member of each coaching staff is to be of the same gender as the team they are coaching (i.e. girls teams must have a minimum of one adult female coach on the bench at all times and boys teams must have a minimum of one adult male coach on the bench at all times).

 RESPONSIBILITIES AND ETHICS